adrianvalenz/adrianvalenzwebsite/src/_pages/uses.md

 - [JetBrains Mono](https://www.jetbrains.com/lp/mono/) is my typeface.
 It's pretty dam sweet.
 It has ligatures, all the weights, I love the tall x-height, simple geometric shapes, and I appreciate the thought that went into designing their italics.
 - [NeoVim](https://neovim.io/) convert here — I've been a Vim user since 2013, and this year I finally got around to setting up NeoVim.
 Love how there is a community supporting it.
 - [Tmux](https://github.com/tmux/tmux/wiki) + Vim commands are embedded into my fingertips.
 Helps me maintain a nice workflow.
 - [TokyoNight](https://github.com/folke/tokyonight.nvim) has got to be one of the dopest themes I've come across a in a long time.
 So many features and while the colors seem loud at first, they actually are well balanced and carefully chosen.
-Great contrast in the "night" variant as well.
+Great contrast in the "night" variant as well, I do switch between all three variants (day, storm, and nigt) depending on the situation or day.
 - [Procreate](https://procreate.art/) in combination with an Apple Pencil makes for the best digital painting experience I've had.
 I also like to sketch/paint here then move to Illustrator if creating a vector drawing.
 - [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) is my old friend.
 I've tried Affinity, it's great, but I'm too used to Ai and I like how it functions.
 Still use a mouse to draw vector points, I still find it easier to control the anchor points and nodes.
+- [Figma](https://figma.com) is suprisingly a pretty rad app.
+At first I thought it was going to lag a lot because it is a web app that deals with graphics, but it's really a smooth piece of software and great for sharing an collaboration.
+I've used AdobeXD and Sketch and I like Figma a lot better.
 - [macOS Monterey version 12.2.1](https://www.apple.com/macos/monterey/) because I stay upgrading my Mac.

 ## Hardware